yuanxing-y/tp/docs/UserGuide.md

 * Pop up windows for <b>help</b>, <b>show-stats</b>, <b>show-rates</b>, <b>show-codes</b> commands can be closed with keyboard shortcut "<b>q</b>".
 </div>

+<div style="page-break-after: always;"></div>

 ### Commands  <a name="commands"></a>

 #### 3.1 Clear data in UniSave : `clear`

-You can use this command to clear the sample data when you first launch the app, or use it whenever you want to start a new expense book. <br>
+You can use this command to clear the sample data when you first launch the app, or use it whenever you want to start a new expense book.

 **Note** : **Budget** will be cleared when you use this command.